Akil Baddoo Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Akil Baddoo (batting .267 in his past 10 games, with a home run, three walks and two RBI), take on starter Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.
+The Detroit Tigers, including Akil Baddoo (hitting .222 in his past 10 games, with a home run, four walks and an RBI), take on starter Mike Clevinger and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.

-In his last game, he had three hits (going 3-for-5) against the White Sox.
+In his last game he had a hitless performance (0-for-3) against the Yankees.

 Akil Baddoo Game Info & Props vs. the White Sox